enisspahi/contract-first-api-example/README.md

 # Contract First API Example

 This repository contains an OpenAPI 3 specification on `contract-first` basis.
-Open api spec is converted into a static html page to be served on [github pages](https://enisspahi.github.io/contract-first-api-example/).
+Open api spec is converted into a static html page to be served on [GitHub pages](https://enisspahi.github.io/contract-first-api-example/).

 ## Below are some examples of publishing single page API Docs with multiple tools: